businessglitch/Carleton-rooms/README.md

 - Clone this repo to your local machine using `https://github.com/businessglitch/rooms-firebase.git`

 #### Setup
-> move in to the project directory
+> move into the project directory

 ```shell
 $ cd rooms